 Although the Calamus infused oil has been used since Biblical times, beta-asarone (a component of Calamus) is now considered to be a carcinogen and caution should be used with this oil.

-Topical: Dilute with a carrier oil and apply on area of concern or as desired.
+Topical: Dilute with a carrier oil, unscented lotion or unscented cream and apply on area of concern or as desired.
+Consider using a roll-on applicator for ease of application of prediluted oil.
 If skin irritation occurs, apply more carrier oil.
 It may also be applied along the spine with appropriate dilution.
 Tisserand/Young suggests a maximum dermal use level for Calamus at 0.2% (2 drops per ounce).
 Due to the amount of Calamus in the Ancient Defense blend, you will want to dilute to 3% or less to stay within Tisserand/Young's 's maximum dermal use level.

-Internal: Tisserand/Young writes of Calamus: Should not be taken in oral doses.
+Internal: Should not be taken in oral doses due to Calamus.

-2. I had recurring earaches and discovered that applying this blend topically in front of and behind my ear and gently massaging it in helped quickly end my misery. – E.S.
+2. I had recurring earaches and discovered that applying this blend topically in front of and behind my ear and gently massaging it in helped quickly end my misery. – Elisha

 3. We applied Ancient Defense each night for a few weeks and the wart disappeared.
 It was a tad sore right before it went away, but it was on her foot, so any drying would have been sore. - Kerrie K.